 Connections between reactors establish explicit communication channels.
 These connections reveal dependencies that are crucial for scheduling decisions honoring data dependencies.
-The Reactor model simplifies the declaration of these dependencies by breaking down functionality into reactions with well-defined lexical scopes, thus eliminating dependencies out of scope.
-The Reactor model's execution is governed by a run time environment, which adheres to a discrete-event model to ensure determinacy.
-This environment is responsible for maintaining a global event queue and a reaction queue, managing logical time, and executing reactions in a predetermined order.
-Details regarding the scheduler are described in the next section.
+The reactor model simplifies the declaration of these dependencies by breaking down functionality into reactions with well-defined lexical scopes, thus eliminating dependencies out of scope.
+The reactor model's execution is governed by a run-time environment.
+This environment is responsible for maintaining a global event queue and a reaction queue, managing logical time, and executing reactions.
+Details regarding the scheduler are described below.